GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-1-hello-window.md

 }
 ```

-You can clearly see what it is doing. `Initialize`, as the name suggests, will initialize everything
+This function is pretty simple. `Initialize`, as the name suggests, will initialize everything
 which is required for the app to run, which currently is the window in our case.
-In future chapters it
+In future
-will also including initializing `D3D11` and its resources or imgui for some UI.
+chapters it will also include initializing `D3D11`, its resources, and ImGUI for the UI.

-`Load`s purpose is to load all the assets required to run the application, in further chapters it will
+`Load`'s purpose is to load all the assets required to run the application, in further chapters it will
 encompass textures, shaders, models and other things.

-The next block is the aforementioned mainloop or gameloop, which still does what it was doing before,
+The next block is the aforementioned mainloop or game loop, which still does what it was doing before,
-checking with the OS if events need to be processed and now we also call a `Update` and `Render` method.
+checking with the OS if events need to be processed, and now we also call a `Update` and `Render` method.

 `Update` may contain queries about pressed key or mouse buttons, updating variables or other things
 which are - for instance - reflected on display inside the `Render` method.

 You probably have noticed that all the protected method in `Application` are virtual, that's because
 we are deriving from `Application` in form of `HelloWindowApplication` and only focus on those four
 methods if required.
-We now dont have to deal with the mainloop anymore for the time being.
+We now don't have to deal with the mainloop anymore for the time being.

 ```cpp
 virtual void Cleanup();